aws-samples/aws-cdk-examples/typescript/lambda-custom-runtime/README.md

 # lambda-custom-runtime

-This example demonstrates how to create a lambda custom runtime and execute the user executable.
+This example demonstrates how to create a lambda function with the custom runtime and execute the user executable using AWS CDK.

 # Sample